tinne26/ggfnt/specification.md

 - We get one byte indicating a command:
 	- The top 2 bits (0bXX00_0000) indicate the command type:
 		- 00 = operate: increase / decrease / set the "result" index or a variable.
 		- 01 = if/stop: a.k.a filter.
-Can also be used as a single byte "terminate" (0 == 1).
+Can also be used as a single byte termination (0 == 1).
 		- 10 = if/else: has two bytes of offsets (num `if` bytes, num `else` bytes)
-		- 11 = undefined: ...maybe quick conditional operation?
+		- 11 = reserved for future versions (...maybe quick conditional operation?).
 	- The remaining 6 bits are the parametrization, which depends on the command type itself.
 This is described in more detail later.
 - After the command byte, we get zero to many bytes with the data for the command.
 This amount of bytes depends on the command type and its parametrization.
-- Each mode routine can have at most 196 bytes.
+- Each mode routine can have at most 228 bytes.
 Mode routines are evaluated each time we have to map a character, so going beyond that would result in an unacceptable level of complexity and overhead.

 > Notice: a renderer can't really cache mode results.
 While this would work well in some cases, in others dropping the cache would be too expensive.
 Random rolls also can't be cached.
 Animations are not caching-friendly.
-Trying to develop heuristics will often result in more overhead than eexcuting the mode routine itself.
+Trying to develop heuristics will often result in more overhead than executing the mode routine itself.

 Parametrization bits for `operate`:
 ```
 0b0000_00XX: 00 = set, 01 = increase by one, 10 = increase, 11 = decrease
 0b0000_XX00: operand type (00 = var, 01 = const, 10 = rng, 11 = rng(NumModePossibleResults)
-0b000X_0000: result type (0 = result index, 1 = variable (ID given explicitly in data))
+0b000X_0000: result type (0 = ResultIndex, 1 = variable (ID given explicitly in data))
 0b00X0_0000: quick exit; if 1, we stop after this command
 ```